 Route 35 is the main highway along the Jersey Shore in north/central New Jersey.
 It suffered significant damage during Superstorm Sandy and, as a result, NJDOT fast-tracked plans for major reconstruction along a 12.5 mile section of the highway.
 When the preliminary design drawings released in spring of 2013 included some bicycle and pedestrian improvements, but there was so much more that could be done.
-The National Partnership and advocates from the Complete Streets working group (Tri-State Transportation Campaign, New Jersey Bike and Walk Coalition and the Bicycle Coalition of Greater Philadelphia) began a full court press to make sure NJDOT fully implemented their Complete Streets Policy.
+The Safe Routes Partnership and advocates from the Complete Streets working group (Tri-State Transportation Campaign, New Jersey Bike and Walk Coalition and the Bicycle Coalition of Greater Philadelphia) began a full court press to make sure NJDOT fully implemented their Complete Streets Policy.
 We visited towns along the route, wrote letters to NJDOT, the Transportation Commissioner and the Governor, found champions in communities, mounted letter writing campaigns, encouraged press coverage and provided information on the importance and advantages of fully accommodating pedestrians and bicycles.
 After months of advocacy, NJDOT finally rolled out the new design drawings on April 1, 2014 (no fooling) and we made a difference!

 Preliminary design drawings for Route 35 reconstruction